Vivint Service Area & Coverage Map

 Unlike most alarm companies that offer security systems from third-party manufacturers, Vivint sells its own products.
 This allows the company to make innovations of their own.
 For instance, while companies such as Link Interactive still rely on the technology offered by their partner manufacturers, Vivint stays ahead of the curve by offering a Vivint SkyControl control panel.

-Another thing that makes Vivint stand out is its no-contract monitoring option.
+Another thing that makes Vivint stand out from other large alarm companies like Frontpoint and ADT is their no-contract monitoring option.
 If you buy the equipment upfront, you have the option to sign a month-to-month contract wherein you can cancel anytime.
 Other alarm companies will still require you to sign a contract even if you buy the equipment upfront.
 However, take note that without monitoring services, you'll lose your rights to use the Vivint Smart Home app to self-monitor your security system.
 Head to Vivint's Deals & Promotions to learn more about Vivint's monitoring terms.

 Finally, Vivint was the first alarm company to offer two-way talk via the control panel.
 Instead of calling your phone during an emergency, they can check on you using your control panel instead.